matthew-andrews/workshop-making-it-work-offline/03-offline-todo/11-appcache/README.md

 The section that begins `NETWORK` tells the browser that all other files must be downloaded fresh from the Internet every time they are needed.

+(Yes, the default behaviour is to say any file not listed in the AppCache should never be downloaded - even if the device is online!?)

 ## Check

 Verify the application works offline by loading it up and then switching off the static web server (or if you're using a webserver disconnect your device from the internet) and press refresh.